 Welcome to the website of your Precinct 2 Justice Court in the heart of historic Downtown Arlington!
 As your Judge, I am honored to preside over one of the busiest and most productive courts in all of Texas.
-Our Court handles close to 10,000 filings annually in areas such as Evictions, Civil Small Claims, Debt Cases, and Class C offenses including Traffic and Failure to Attend School.
+Our Court handles over 15,000 filings annually in areas such as Evictions, Civil Small Claims, Debt Cases, and Class C offenses including Traffic and Failure to Attend School.

 In addition, our Court holds many Administrative Hearings including Towing, Property Seizures, Driver’s License Suspensions, Handgun License Revocations and Essential Needs Licenses.